atticus-sullivan/zfs_backup/README.md

 # How to use this
 - Clone this repo or download it somehow
-- Ajust the `backup.cfg` to suit your setup.
-Make sure to fullfill the prerequisites stated below before running `backups.bash`
+- Run `backup.bash` and go through the guided setup.
+Alternatively: Ajust the `backup.cfg` to suit your setup.
+Make sure to fullfill the prerequisites stated below before running `backups.bash` and create an empty file `init` (avoids running the guided init)
 - Afterwards just execute the `backups.bash` script (as root) and the backup will be made

+The guided init can also setup a reminder and periodic snapshots.
+The latter requires `zfsnap` being installed (at `/usr/share/zfsnap`), both require `anacron` being installed.

 # The variables
 variable name | description